clarosmarkjoseph/LBO-Kiosk/README.md

-# LayBare-Kiosk
+# LBO-Kiosk
-This is the official Branch Kiosk of Lay Bare
+This is the official Branch Kiosk of LBO